unlight/asmt-javascript-questions/README.md

 - Let’s imagine you need to create ‘Send Email’ form from Gmail.
 What are your estimates and why?
 - What estimation techniques do you know?
 - Describe your steps if you realize that you wrongly estimated some stories and sprint fails?
+- What will you do if the customer wants to change some story in the middle or at the end of the sprint?
+- From your opinion, which artefact is unnesessary in SCRUM?

 ### Other
 - Please, name the basic steps of software development process